Angola–Soviet Union relations

-Angolan Civil War
+Angolan War of Independence

 As the Portuguese presence in provincial Angola dwindled, the Popular Movement for the Liberation of Angola (MPLA), supported by the Soviet Union and the Eastern Bloc, fought against the National Liberation Front of Angola (FNLA), an organization based in the Bakongo region of the north and allied with the United States, the People's Republic of China and the Mobutu government in Zaïre.
 The United States, South Africa, and several other African nations also supported Jonas Savimbi's National Union for the Total Independence of Angola (UNITA), whose ethnic and regional base lies in the Ovimbundu heartland of central Angola.

 1970s

 The government of the Soviet Union, well aware of the SADFs activity in southern Angola, one week before November 11, 1975, the date on which Angolan nationalists had agreed to declare independence.
 While Cuban officers led the mission and provided the bulk of the troop force, the Soviet leadership expressly forbid the Cubans from intervening in Angola's civil war, focusing the mission on containing South Africa.

 Cuba had a close eye on the development.
-NATO had asked the Soviet Union for support but the Russians did not have in mind to intervene before the elections.
+Neto had asked the Soviet Union for support but the Russians did not have in mind to intervene before the elections.
 In contrast, Cuba was ready to help, as explained by Fidel Castro: "When the invasion of Angola by regular SADF troops started 23 October, we could not sit idle.
 And when the MPLA asked us for help, be offered the necessary aid to prevent Apartheid from making itself comfortable in Angola."

 The deployment of these troops had not been arranged with the USSR, as often reported and depicted by the US administration.
 On the contrary, this took the USSR by surprise.

 The Russians had to go along as under no circumstances did they want to endanger relations with their most important outpost in close proximity to the US, but tried to keep a lid on the extent of the Cuban giant military presence in Angola.
 It was only after two months that Moscow agreed to arrange for a maximum of 10 transport flights from Cuba to Angola.
 Of course the US assumed that the USSR was behind the Cuban interference.
 Only years later it became clear to them, that the Cubans acted on their own behalf as admitted by Ronald Reagan that "The excessive illegal Cuban military operations in Angola was a Fidel Castro project that Moscow was hesitant to support".
-Due to the hostility between the US and Cuba, the Americans regarded such an air by the Cubans could not be accepted.
+Due to the hostility between the US and Cuba, the Americans regarded such an interference by the Cubans as unacceptable.